roamiastros/useful_program/README.md

 3: type cd downloads, then press enter
 4: type cd useful_program, then press enter
 5: type python, then press enter
-6: type import usefulLib, then press enter
+6: type import usefulLib, then press enter (if it says no module named keyboard, open a new command prompt and type pip install keyboard)
 7: Now you can type these functions to do things!
 (or, you can put import usefulLib in your Python scripts if it is in the same folder as your Python script)